Looking for Vortex Venom vs Viper Comparison? We Review Both Optics in details for you to choosing best red dot your Gun, Pistol or Rifle.

 The Viper, although, only has a large dot, making it more appropriate for smaller weapons.

-The glass on both scopes has different layers of anti-reflective coating for optimal performance.
+The glass on both red dots has different layers of anti-reflective coating for optimal performance.

 Both units can The Venom has a great variety of reticle options.
 After all these, we will review and we will make the feature comparison.